Local Lay Ministers (Pastoral)

 What does the Lord require of you, but to do justice, love mercy, and walk humbly with your God?

-Each LPA is part of the local parish ministry team and is in a mentoring relationship with the rector.
+Each LLM is part of the local parish ministry team and is in a mentoring relationship with the rector.
 Coming from an initiative of the Diocesan Healing and Pastoral Care Committee LPA’s undertake a two year course – the Bishop’s Course in Pastoral Studies – under the direction of the Rev. Bruce Pierce, Director of Education at St Luke’s Home Education Centre.
 The course continues for a third year.
-The emphasis of the course has been on growth in self awareness, gaining both diverse pastoral skills and insights into the professional aspects of pastoral ministry.
+The emphasis of the course was on growth in self awareness, gaining both diverse pastoral skills and insights into the professional aspects of pastoral ministry.

-The current LPAs are:
+The current LLMs are:

 Dorothy Beamish (Bantry Hospital)